mservicetech/light-api-template/README.md

 normally the config folder will include values.ym and keystore and truststore files

 -- specification    specification folder include openapi specification and config file for code-generation.

 ##  Start to develop

-Note: the default build we are using is maven.
-If you want to use gradle， please refer to [gradle build](docs/README.md).
+Note: the repo we are using is for maven build.
+If you want to use gradle， please use [gradle api template](https://github.com/mservicetech/light-api-template-gradle).

 After the service project set on your IDE, you can run maven build from IDE or from command line: